-5. Home Screen
+5. HOME SCREEN

-When the PIM Server is started for the first time it detects and displays the first instruments it sees.
-If additional instruments have been detected, their serial numbers will appear in the PIM server screen.
+When the PIM Server has started for the first time it will detect and display the first instrument it sees, if further instruments have been detected, their serial numbers will appear in the PIM server screen.
 The add instrument function needs to be used for additional instruments so they can be given a meaningful label.

-Figure 15 Home Screen
+Figure 11 Home screen

-5.1 Add Instrument
+5.1 Add instrument